 The Not So Typical Fitness Blog

-Welcome to the Not So Typical Fitness Blog; a space where fitness meets real life, without the pressure to fit the “perfect” mould.
-From breaking down gym anxiety to finding routines that actually work for neurodivergent minds and bodies, this blog is all about making health and fitness feel doable, empowering, and unapologetically you.
+A space where fitness meets real life, without the pressure to fit the "perfect" mould.
+From breaking down gym anxiety to finding routines that actually work for neurodivergent minds and bodies.

-Wolverhampton Personal Trainer Prices & What You Actually Get (Inclusive Options)
+Personal Trainer Wolverhampton Cost: Real Prices & What You Actually Get (2026)

 As an AuDHD personal trainer based in Wolverhampton, I help autistic, ADHD, and neurodivergent people build realistic, anxiety-friendly fitness routines that work with your brain, not against it.